Frequently asked questions

 If you set up data breach alerts, we collect and use:

-These are encrypted and stored by Truyu until you delete your account.
-Your emails are subject to an irreversible hash and de-identification treatment.
+These are hashed and stored until you delete your account.

 When you receive data breach alerts, we store: